 This register is used to plan and develop services and to assist adult services with information on future needs.

 It will not affect and services or benefits.
 It will also not guarantee any additional services or benefits

 A direct payment is a resource given to parents, carers or young people by the authority to enable them to buy in support following an assessment of need by a social worker from the Disabled Children’s Team.
 These payments do not affect benefits and are paid into a bank account regularly or as a one off payment.

 As well as completing a Single Assessment the social worker will make an assessment as to whether the parent or carer (or young person if over 16 years old) is willing and able to administer direct payments with support provided.
 These assessments are then presented to a panel of managers in the service to decide if direct payments are the most appropriate option to meet the needs of the child and family and how funds should be allocated.

 If agreed an agreement will be drawn up and advice given to the parent or carer setting out the responsibilities and obligations of both them and the local authority.
 The parent or carer will be supported over employing personal assistants, using agencies or other any other services to meet the needs assessed.

 Careline 233 3700 – 24 hour contact service

 Disabled Children’s Team 07876844310 – week daytime hours

-For Liverpool's Short Breaks Statement and further information on the services available through the Short Breaks Service please see the links on the right hand side.
+For Liverpool's Short Breaks Statement and further information on the services available through the Short Breaks Service please see the Short Breaks section above.